nomeata/haskell-for-readers/haskell-for-readers.md

   where
     start x | x == stop = Done
             | otherwise = NeedInput (count x 1)

     count x n x' | x == x' = NeedInput (count x (n + 1))
                  | otherwise = HasOutput (n, x) (start x')
 ```

 It is not a huge change, but one that – in my humble opinion – improves readability by a small but noticeable bit.

-If you have a function with multiple guards on one equation, such as `start`, then a `where` clause would scope over all such guards.
+If you have a function with multiple guards on one equation, such as `start`, then a `where` clause scopes over all such guards.
 So we could write
 ```haskell
 sumDigitsWith :: (Integer -> Integer) -> Integer -> Integer
 sumDigitsWith f n